 Life directed me towards Software Development in a series of twists and turns and I graduated and worked as a programmer for 15 years until getting worn out by corporate world drudgery and moving on.

 I also got into photography, getting myself a City & Guilds award in Professional Photography back in ’92, after studying full-time for a year.
 Back then I spent hour after hour in a darkroom!
-I don’t think hardly anyone does that anymore.
 I still take photos, constantly, using the more instantly gratifying digital format.

 This Blog is split into four-ish categories (a lot of the entries are still private, one day I will make them all public – maybe!):